micmejia/bible-dump/AMPC/Matthew/Matt 2.md

-And said, Rise, [[^l]tenderly] take _unto you_ the Child and His mother and go to the land of Israel, for those who sought the Child's life are dead.
+And said, Rise, [tenderly] take _unto you_ the Child and His mother and go to the land of Israel, for those who sought the Child's life are dead.